 \subsection{Proof of \Cref{thm:degreeGH}}

-For a vector $x \in \CC^n$ and $p \in \NN$ write $\norm{x}_p = \left(\sum_{i=1}^n \abs{x_i}^p \right)^{1/p}$ for the \emph{$p$-norm} of $x$.
+For a vector $x \in \mathbb{Q}^n$ and $p \in \NN$ write $\norm{x}_p = \left(\sum_{i=1}^n \abs{x_i}^p \right)^{1/p}$ for the \emph{$p$-norm} of $x$.

 \begin{lemma} Let $d \geq 1$ and $n > d+1$.
-Let $a, b \in \NNn^n$ be vectors with distinct entries.
+Let $a, b \in \NN^n$ be vectors with distinct entries.
 Suppose that $\norm{a}_i = \norm{b}_i$ for all $1 \leq i \leq 2d$, and that there exists $\ell$ such that $\norm{a}_\ell \neq \norm{b}_\ell$.
-Then there exist graphs $G$ and $H$ such that \begin{enumerate} \item $G$ and $H$ are homomorphism indistinguishable over the class of $d$-ary trees. \item $G$ and $H$ are not homomorphism indistinguishable over the class of all trees. \end{enumerate} \end{lemma} \begin{proof} Construct multigraph adjacency matrices $M$ and $L$ from $a$ and $b$, respectively, invoking \cref{prop:degree}, and subsequently convert these into the adjacency matrices of $G$ and $H$, respectively, via \cref{lem:multigraph}.
-In this process, the integers $\lambda$ and $N$ are chosen to be respectively equal for $G$ and $H$, which is always feasible.
+Then there exist simple graphs $G$ and $H$ such that \begin{enumerate} \item $G$ and $H$ are homomorphism indistinguishable over the class of $d$-ary trees. \item $G$ and $H$ are not homomorphism indistinguishable over the class of all trees. \end{enumerate} \end{lemma} \begin{proof} Construct symmetric matrices $M$ and $L$ with non-negative integral entries from $a$ and $b$, respectively, invoking \cref{prop:degree}, and subsequently convert these into the adjacency matrices of simple graphs $G$ and $H$, respectively, via \cref{lem:multigraph}.
+In this process, the integers $\lambda$, $\lambda'$, and $N$ are chosen to be respectively equal for $G$ and $H$, which is always feasible.

-For \cref{as:similar}, let $V \leq \CC^{n}$ denote the space spanned by $\allones, a, \dots, a^{\circ d}$, and analogously $W \leq \CC^n$ the space spanned by $\allones, b, \dots, b^{\circ d}$.
+For \cref{as:similar}, let $V \leq \mathbb{Q}^{n}$ denote the space spanned by $\allones, a, \dots, a^{\odot d}$, and analogously $W \leq \mathbb{Q}^n$ the space spanned by $\allones, b, \dots, b^{\odot d}$.
 Observe that for $0 \leq i, j \leq d$,

-Hence, \cref{lemma:gs} guarantees the existence of a unitary $U \colon V \to W$ such that $Ua^{\circ i} = b^{\circ i}$ for all $0 \leq i \leq d$.
-It follows inductively inspecting \cref{lem:principal} that $U$ maps the length-$(d+1)$ initial segment of the principal sequence of $a$ to its counterpart corresponding to $b$.